-- Restrictions are not considered likely or certain for any supply systems; - For Fish Creek, restrictions are possible, but are not anticipated unless conditions were to become considerably drier than indicated by the Bureau of Meteorology's climate forecast and recent climate conditions. - For Leongatha and Toora, the likelihood of restrictions is assessed as rare, with restrictions projected to only occur if conditions were to become considerably drier than indicated by the Bureau of Meteorology's climate forecast and recent climate conditions. - The systems with low storage capacity relative to demands (Dumbalk, Meeniyan and Yarram) have been assigned a restriction likelihood of very rare, as the recent streamflow conditions, as well as the forecast climate conditions, suggest streamflows will remain near average and well above South Gippsland Water's restriction triggers.
+- Restrictions are not considered likely or certain for any supply systems; - For Fish Creek, restrictions are possible given the Bureau of Meteorology's climate forecast and recent climate conditions.
+Fish Creek (Battery Creek Storage) is a small system and can change quickly, both in response to rainfall, and in the event of sustained dry conditions for only a few months. - For Leongatha and Toora, the likelihood of restrictions is assessed as rare, with restrictions projected to only occur if conditions were to become drier than indicated by the Bureau of Meteorology's climate forecast and recent climate conditions. - The systems with low storage capacity relative to demands (Dumbalk, Meeniyan and Yarram) have been assigned a restriction likelihood of very rare, as the recent streamflow conditions, as well as the forecast climate conditions, suggest streamflows will remain above South Gippsland Water's restriction triggers.

 Figure 15 to Figure 22 also show how storages and streamflows could behave if conditions were to become considerably drier than forecast.
 The average, dry and worst drought on record scenarios in these figures for the storage projections are assigned based on the minimum storage volume estimated to be reached over the 12 month outlook period.
 For the streamflow outlooks the dry, average and wet streamflow forecasts are assigned based on streamflows with a likelihood 10% lower, the same or 10% higher than the observed likelihood of streamflows in the year to date.
+Note that due to the very high October streamflow, the wet streamflow forecasts for Dumbalk and Meeniyan were outside of the range of historical observations and could not be reliably presented.

 Additional supply risks for South Gippsland Water's supply systems include water quality risks (blue-green algae risk) in Lance Creek Reservoir and the Leongatha storages.
-This potential risk is managed at Lance Creek Reservoir through the use of seasonal supply from the Melbourne Water Supply System, and can be managed at Leongatha through the use of the supplementary groundwater supply.
+This potential risk is managed at Lance Creek Reservoir through the use of supplementary supply from the Greater Yarra System - Thomson River Pool (Melbourne Water Supply System) and can be managed at Foster through taking water directly from Deep Creek and bypassing Foster Dam.
 Extreme events or emergencies such as bushfires in our catchments, major loss of power supply or water contamination could require the implementation of restrictions to manage water demands.
 Bushfire risks are low across most of South Gippsland Water's supply catchments due to low vegetation cover (less than ~30%) in these catchments, except for the catchments supplying Yarram, Toora and Foster.